watertrans/article-summarizer/README.md

 # article-summarizer
-RSS articles can be summarized by OpenAI.
+This application summarizes blog articles using OpenAI.
 The summarized results are stored in Azure Table Storage.
-Posting to Slack would be useful, but is not yet implemented.
+Additionally, it can also send notifications via Slack WebHook.

 ## Prerequisites
 - Windows 10 64-bit or Windows 11 64-bit.